Twelfth grade: Bangladesh

 In Bangladesh, educational institutions offering the 11th–12th grade education are known as colleges.
 In the 12th grade, students study in one of the three streams: science, humanities, and business studies.
 After completing 12th grade, they have to sit for the Higher Secondary Certificate (HSC) examinations.

+Belgium

+In Belgium, the twelfth grade is the sixth and last year of secondary school.
+It is called zesde middelbaar in Dutch, sixième secondaire in French, and sechste Sekundarschuljahr in German, which are the three official languages of Belgium.

 Canada

 In Canada, the equivalent is Grade 12.
+In Quebec, secondary school ends at Secondary V (five) equivalent to Grade 11, followed by CÉGEP, trade school or work.

 Finland

 The twelfth grade is the third and usually last year (a fourth-year is possible) of high school or secondary school (or Gymnasium).
+In this system, twelfth graders are also often referred to as "abiturientit" or "abit".
 The students graduate from high school at around 18, with some 17 or 19.
-The twelfth grade is shorter than previous because the twelfth graders' lessons end in February and they go on to take their final exams shortly afterward.
+The twelfth grade is shorter than previous because the twelfth graders' lessons end in February and they take their final exams shortly afterward.
 Compulsory education ends after the twelfth grade, and it is completely optional for a student to continue into fourth-year.

 France

 The equivalent grade in France is Terminale.
 It is the third and last year of lycée (the French equivalent to high school), whereby students must sit a test called the Baccalauréat to complete the year.
 French-language schools that teach the French government curriculum (i.e. are part of the AEFE network) use the same system of grades as their French counterparts.
 This is not compulsory, as education in France is only compulsory until students turn 16.